How to add or edit a DMARC record in GoDaddy (step-by-step)

 Step 2: log into GoDaddy

-Go to godaddy.com and sign in to your account.
+Go to GoDaddyâs Domain Portfolio and sign in to your account.

 Either path gets you to the same place: the DNS management screen for your domain.

-Step 4: add the DMARC TXT record
+Step 4: add or edit the DMARC TXT record

 | Field | Value |